Partial Jucys-Murphy elements and star factorizations: Star factorizations

 \subsubsection{Central elements}

 In this paragraph, we give a natural explanation of the surprising symmetry property of the number of transitive star factorizations.
-Forst note that, in0 the algebra of partial permutations, star factorizations are charcterized by the following trivial lemma: \begin{Lem} The factorization $\sigma = (i_1 n) \cdot \ldots \cdot (i_r n)$ is transitive if and only if in the algebra of partial permutations. \end{Lem} Thus one will consider the following operator:
+First note that, in the algebra of partial permutations, star factorizations are characterized by the following trivial lemma: \begin{Lem} The factorization $\sigma = (i_1 n) \cdot \ldots \cdot (i_r n)$ is transitive if and only if in the algebra of partial permutations. \end{Lem} Thus one will consider the following operator:

 The definition of $\mathcal{A}_n$ implies that $\Tr_n(\mathcal{A}_n) \subset Z(\Q[S_n])$.\\